mboker/solstice_contact_api/README.md

 ## Create solstice postgres user
 On a debian linux OS:
+    ```
-    `sudo su postgres`
+    sudo su postgres
-    `psql postgres`
-    `\password postgres`
+    psql postgres
+    \password postgres
+    ```
-        Create a password for postgres admin user `createuser --interactive --password solstice`
+Supply a password for postgres admin user
+    ```
+    createuser --interactive --password solstice
     'Shall the new role be a superuser?'  n
-    'Shall the new role be allowed to create databases?'  y 'Shall the new role be allowed to create more new roles?'  n When prompted for password creation, enter `solstice` In /etc/postgresql/9.5/main/pg_hba.conf, find the line containing the comment, '# "local" is for Unix domain socket connections only', and change the next line to
+    'Shall the new role be allowed to create databases?'  y
+    'Shall the new role be allowed to create more new roles?'  n
+    ```
+When prompted for password creation, enter `solstice`
+In /etc/postgresql/9.5/main/pg_hba.conf, find the line containing the comment,
+`# "local" is for Unix domain socket connections only`
+Change the next line to
 `local   all             all                                     trust`
-    Similarly, change the line under '# IPv4 local connections:' to `host    all             all             127.0.0.1/32            trust`
+Similarly, change the line under `# IPv4 local connections:` to
+`host    all             all             127.0.0.1/32            trust`
 Now, restart postgres with
 `sudo service postgresql restart`

 ## Build and run application
 In terminal, navigate to root of project
 `cd contacts`
 Build project
 `mvn install`
 Run application
 `java -jar target/contacts-0.0.1-SNAPSHOT.jar`

 # Using the API